Flashback: FG Once Released List of 21 Persons, 6 BDCs Designated As Terrorism Financiers in Nigeria

 Security analysts noted that naming financiers is key to dismantling the financial networks that sustain extremist groups.

-With President Trump’s recent remarks in 2025 highlighting Nigeria’s ongoing security concerns, the 2024 list has resurfaced in public discourse, prompting renewed scrutiny of the country’s efforts to combat terrorism.
+With President Trump’s remarks in 2025 have highlighted ongoing security concerns in the country, the 2024 list has resurfaced in public discourse, prompting renewed scrutiny of the country’s efforts to combat terrorism.

 Read also

-Legit.ng earlier reported that in a flashback to March 2022, the United States government formally sanctioned six Nigerian nationals found guilty of financing Boko Haram while residing in the United Arab Emirates (UAE).
+Legit.ng earlier reported that in a flashback to March 2022, the US government had formally sanctioned six Nigerian nationals found guilty of financing Boko Haram while living in the United Arab Emirates.

-The decision has been revisited amid President Donald Trump’s designation of Nigeria as a Country of Particular Concern, highlighting longstanding concerns over terrorism and extremist funding networks.
+The decision has been revisited amid President Donald Trump’s designation of Nigeria as a Country of Particular Concern, highlighting longstanding concerns about terrorism and extremist funding networks.

 Source: Legit.ng